cpualei/betwxd/README.md

 <br>

 ### Future Features
-To reflect the features Medium provides, I plan to implement a search function which allows writers to search other writers and articles, a "claps" feature which allows writers to "clap" (or like) a story, and profile pages for existing users where other users can view all stories that a particular writer has written.
+✅ To reflect the features Medium provides, I plan to implement a search function which allows writers to search other writers and articles, a "claps" feature which allows writers to "clap" (or like) a story, and profile pages for existing users where other users can view all stories that a particular writer has written.

+Give users ability to edit their profile description and profile picture.
 <br>

 ### Contact Me